 Carnoustie’s 18th hole

 In our series of classic holes, the name Carnoustie set us a puzzle.
-Ordinarily the par fives of Hogan’s Alley (the sixth) and Spectacles (the fourteenth) would be more than worthy candidates.
+Ordinarily Hogan’s Alley (the sixth) and the Spectacles (the fourteenth) would be more than worthy candidates, albeit the second named plays as a formidable par 4 for regulars and a soft par 5 in the Open.
 We’ve tried to consider which hole you’re the most likely to be familiar with however, and perhaps derive the most enjoyment from playing.
 We’ve also looked for holes that have a compelling narrative.
-Perhaps times have changed, and the final hole, ‘Home’ has moved onto centre stage in light of events over recent decades.
+There can be little doubt that the burden as shifted to Carnoustie’s 18th hole, the final hole called ‘Home’, in light of the sheer drama and stories from recent decades.

-The hole itself isn’t the most demanding at Carnoustie by stroke index, but golfers have always endured something of a turbulent relationship with water.
-The two weren’t really meant to co-exist one increasingly comes to realise such is their magnetic fatal attraction to each other.
-The hole is defined by a water serpent that snakes its way through the fairway, the now infamous Barry Burn.
+The hole itself isn’t the most demanding at Carnoustie by stroke index, but golfers have always endured something of a fatal attraction with water.
+The two weren’t really meant to co-exist one increasingly comes to realise, but they can’t seem to help themselves.
+Carnoustie’s 18th hole is defined by a water serpent that snakes its way through the fairway, the now infamous Barry Burn.
 In all a player has to cross it three times en-route to the sanctuary of the green.

 From the tee it snakes across the fairway making it a hazard both long to the left, and short to the right.
 It continues to whisper on your left shoulder throughout the second shot.
 A hook is fatal.
 Finally it performs an evil snap and turns viciously to the right to run in front of the green on a yardage that will frequently ask the question.

 The modern Carnoustie story, and the role played by the dastardly 18th possibly starts in 1975.
 With opening rounds of 71, 67 and 69, American debutant, Tom Watson sat three shots off leader Bobby Cole, in a chasing pack that included Jack Nicklaus, Jack Newton, Johnny Miller, Hale Irwin and Neil Coles.
 The following day Watson shot a solid 72, which included a 20 foot putt on the 18th that would ultimately prove decisive (something Stewart Cink would repeat in 2009 at Turnberry when Watson was the cruel victim).
 With the weather worsening challenges either failed to materialise or slipped away.
 As we moved towards the climax, Johnny Miller emerged as the most likely.
-A par at 18 was all that was required.
-However, his tee shot found the fairways bunkers on the right.
+A par at the last was all that was required.
+However, his tee shot found the fairway bunkers on the right.
 When he failed to escape his fate was sealed.
-Playing three from halfway up the fairway at Carnoustie is no place to be.
+Playing three from halfway up the fairway on Carnoustie’s 18th hole is no place to be.
 The play off would be featuring Watson and Newton.

 In these days a full 18 holes were played the following day in a strangely subdued atmosphere.
 Watson only established the advantage on 14 when chipping in for an eagle, but Newton pushed him all the way to the 18th.
 When Watson two putted for a regulation score, and Newton’s birdie putt slid past, the deal was sealed by a single stroke.